flhuihui1001/Big-data-Hadoop-and-spark/README.md

-# DNSC 6920 - Big Data - Summer 2017 <br/> Assignment # 1 <br/> Due Sunday June 18, 2017 at 11:59pm
+# DNSC 6920 - Big Data - Summer 2017 <br/> Prof. Marck Vaisman <br/> Assignment # 1 <br/> Due Sunday June 18, 2017 at 11:59pm <br/> 25 points

 ## Getting started with AWS and Hadoop

 In this first assignment, you will get used to working with AWS and other command line stuff.
 You will start an EMR cluster, list files, clone repositories, run a MapReduce job, put data into your cluster, and more.
-The tools you will be using in this
+The tools you will be using in this assignment are:

 * Git (command line)
 * SSH (making keys and logging in to remote systems)
 * AWS (creating VMs)
 * S3  (Fetching data, creating a bucket, storing data)
-* Hadoop, HDFS, MapReduce
+* Hadoop, HDFS, MapReduce, YARN
+* Writing mapper and reducer programs in R or Python to use with Hadoop Streaming

 **Note:** The code has only been tested on MacOS and Linux.
 If you are using Windows, we recommend that you exclusively solve the homework in a virtual machine at Amazon, and that you only use your Windows computer for logging in to the remote server.

 ## Github Classroom

 You will be using [Github Clasroom](http://clasroom.github.com) for assignments.
-By using *git* and *Github* you will learn how to use this tool which is very useful for version control and should be a part of your analytics workflow.
+By using *git* and *Github* you will learn how to use this tool which is used for version control and should be a part of your analytics workflow.
 Also, I created a private repository for this course and that way your information remains private.
 The way it works is that by accepting the invitation to the Github Classroom that you received in your email, you will create a private repository within your Github account that is based on the repository for the problem set.
 Once this private repository is created in your Github account, you will be able to clone it to either your local machine as well as your cluster, and make changes to files, and submit your assignments via this way.

 ## Setting up GitHub